 For example, Auto-GPT and OpenDevin showed the world the capabilities of open-source agent frameworks.
 The tools allow ML and AI developers to create goal-driven agents that plan and act according to business requirements.

-Adept’s ACT-1 is being trained to use real-world software like a human would: It can click buttons, read web pages, and use tools to complete tasks.
+Adept’s ACT-1 is being trained to use every real-world software, an API, or a webapp that exists as a human would.
+It can click buttons, read web pages, and use tools to complete tasks.

 Google’s Project Astra is a research prototype that aims to build agents that observe and respond across voice, video, and text.
 It’s almost like a real-time co-pilot for your entire workflow.